webcardinal/tutorial-workspace/README.md

 To change the port on which the ApiHub listen two files needs to be updated:

-"apihub-root/external-volume/config/apihub.json"
-  - change 8080 to PORT_NUMBER
+ - check and update "apihub-root/external-volume/config/apihub.json" change 8080 to PORT_NUMBER
-"env.json"
-  -add the  "BDNS_ROOT_HOSTS": "http://localhost:PORT_NUMBER"
+ - edit the "env.json" add the  "BDNS_ROOT_HOSTS": "http://localhost:PORT_NUMBER"